-Hypertherm plasma cutting systems help Galpin Auto Sports create dreams
+Hypertherm plasma cutters help Galpin Auto Sports create dreams

 Take a quick walk through the garage at Galpin Auto Sports and you soon realize the crew there can create just about anything on wheels.
 Whether it's customizing a truck, restoring a classic hot rod, or tricking out a car, GAS has got it down.
 It helps to have an extremely talented crew and unlimited imagination, but it also helps to have the right tools and equipment.
-For GAS, that equipment includes plasma arc metal cutting systems.
+For GAS, that equipment includes having quality plasma cutters.

 The Customization Era Begins